Townsend Coleman

 Townsend Putnam Coleman III (born May 28, 1954) is an American voice actor who has performed in many animated series and TV commercials beginning in the early 1980s.
-Among his most notable roles are Michaelangelo from Teenage Mutant Ninja Turtles, Wayne Gretzky on ProStars, Jason Whittaker in Adventures in Odyssey and the title characters in Where's Wally? and The Tick.
+Among his most notable roles are Michaelangelo from Teenage Mutant Ninja Turtles, Wayne Gretzky on ProStars, Jason Whittaker in Adventures in Odyssey and the title characters in Where's Waldo? and The Tick.

 Early life

 Townsend Putnam Coleman III was born in New York City, New York, but his family relocated to Denver, Colorado in 1955.

 Career

 Early work

 Coleman was a disc jockey for WGCL in Cleveland, Ohio in the late 1970s.
 This included the weekend of July 7–8, 1979, when that radio station presented his own take on American Top 40 after the station's refusal to air the "Top 40 Disco Songs" special for that weekend.

 In the same period, Coleman appeared in several plays through Jerry Leonard's Heights Youth Theater ensemble.
 The plays were staged at Wiley Junior High School in University Heights, Ohio – just down the road from John Carroll University.
 Other famous performers who appeared in Leonard's plays include the actress Carol Kane.

 Shortly before becoming a voice actor, he hosted a pair of dance shows for local television stations: We're Dancin' at WNEW in New York City (now WNYW) and The Dance Show at WSB-TV in Atlanta.